The signing of the register

 Recessional: Viva la Vida

 Here we have classic pop music scenario with a slow rendition of falling slowly, followed by the more upbeat A Thousand Years (let’s pretend that we are playing the chorus for the bride).
 We also see that there is very fun and upbeat recessional, Viva la Vida.
-What might be a good choice for the signing here?
+How do we choose music here?
 Well.
 That depends.
 Two things to think about before choosing signing music are:

 - How many people will be signing the documents?